 There are two areas of the Criminal Justice and Criminology MS to ensure you are getting the skills and knowledge you need to reach your goals.
 Choose to focus in Area 1: Theoretical Criminal Justice and Criminology, or Area 2: Criminal Justice Administration and Leadership.
 Learn more about both areas below to discover which one is right for you.

 Learn from program faculty who pass along their extensive experience and expertise through engaging lectures and active mentorship.
 You’ll benefit from working side-by-side with them on critically important and meaningful research projects of contemporary cultural and social significance.
 You’ll also build connections that may help you earn that job promotion or advance your career in Criminal Justice and Criminology (CJC).

 In fact, the expertise — and accessibility — of our decorated faculty members is one of the main reasons our graduate students say the Criminal Justice and Criminology master’s program at UCM is the best.
-You can take graduate classes from faculty with international law enforcement experience, a Missouri state municipal judge, a certified correctional officer, a juvenile probation officer, a victim’s advocate and even a contributor to a think tank for terrorism research.
+You can take graduate classes from faculty with international law enforcement experience, a Missouri state municipal judge, a certified correctional officer, a juvenile probation officer, and even a contributor to a think tank for terrorism research.

 In as little as two years of coursework, you can earn a highly relevant and marketable Criminal Justice master’s degree from a top-ranked Criminal Justice graduate program that’s consistently recognized for its value and affordability.

 A flexible Criminal Justice and Criminology MS — available online or in person — to fit your lifestyle